Car finance claim eligibility check

 Why has the mis-selling of car finance and the rise in car finance claims only come to light now?

-Who Is Eligible to Seek Compensation for the car finance scandal?
+Who Is Eligible to Seek Compensation?

 Furthermore, mis-sold car finance claims can be initiated under the following circumstances: